Compare cards with no foreign transaction fee

 What are foreign transaction fees?

-Foreign transaction fees are an additional amount charged to your credit card when you make a purchase outside of Australia.
-You will usually notice this as an additional fee of 2 or 3 per cent, depending on your bank and credit card.
-The purpose, or justification, for this fee is that it covers the cost of the bank and credit card company to process a foreign transaction.
+Foreign transaction fees are an additional amount charged to your credit card when you make a purchase with a retailer outside of Australia.
+This fee is typically between 2 and 4 per cent, yet can vary depending on your bank and credit card.

 Are foreign transaction fees the same as currency conversion fees?